vinas24/MarioBros_TP1/enunciados/practica1/practica1_en.md

 We now enable some of the game elements to move and implement the `[u]pdate|""` command.
 The key to the implementation of this command is the definition of the method `public void update()` in each of the classes of the objects that are *mobile*, currently only `Mario` and `Goomba`.

 - The `update` method of the `Goomba` class only needs to consider automatic movement.
 - The `update` method of the `Mario` class must take into account:
   1. automatic movement,
   2. any actions introduced by the player,
   3. any collisions between Mario and other objects.

 ##### The `update()` method of the `Goomba` class

 The behaviour of a `Goomba` object is completely automatic, i.e. cannot be changed by commands.

+- Initially, it's direction of movement is set as right-to-left.
-- If it has a solid object underneath, it advances (i.e. moves horizontally in its currently-set direction, its inital movement being from right to left) one cell per cycle.
+- If it has a solid object underneath, it advances (i.e. moves horizontally in its currently-set direction) one cell per cycle.
 - If it collides with a solid object or with the side-wall of the board, it starts to move in the opposite direction.
 - If it does not have a solid object underneath, it falls (moves vertically down one cell per cycle) and continues falling each cycle until either it encounters a solid object underneath it, or it leaves the board via the bottom edge; in the latter case, it dies and must be removed from the game (i.e. deleted from the list of `Goomba` objects).

 ##### The `update()` method of the `Mario` class`

-El movimiento automático de Mario es muy parecido al de Goomba, pero con algunas diferencias:

-- Mario comienza caminando hacia la **derecha** (no hacia la izquierda).
-- Cuando Mario muere avisa al game de que ha muerto para que haga los ajustes necesarios:
-    - Perder **una vida**.
-Tiene inicialmente **tres vidas**.
-    - Resetear la partida.
-La partida termina cuando se queda sin vida mostrando el mensaje "Game over".

-Además de este movimiento automático, en `Mario.update()` se deberán procesar también:

-- Las **acciones añadidas por el jugador** (almacenadas en la clase `ActionList`).
-- Las **colisiones** con otros objetos del tablero (por ejemplo: Goombas o la puerta de salida).

-Esto se verá en las siguientes secciones del enunciado.
+The automatic movement of `mario` is similar, but not identical, to that of the `Goomba` objects:

+- Initially, `mario`'s direction of movement is set as left-to-right.
+- When `mario` dies, he loses a life and notifies the game of this loss, in order for it to make the necessary adjustments, namely
+    - If the number of lives is still non-zero, reset the game
+    - If the number of lives is now zero, terminate the game after printing the message *Game over, player loses!*.

+As well as this automatic movement, the `update` method of the `Mario` class must also take into account:

+- The actions added by the player (stored in an object of the `ActionList` class, see below).
+- The collisions with other objects on the board (namely, `Goomba` objects or the `exitDoor`).

+This will be dealt with in the following section.

 ##### The `update()` method of `Game` and `GameObjectContainer`

-Para que todo funcione, también será necesario implementar el método `public void update()` en la clase `Game`.

-Este método deberá:

-1. Llamar al método `update()` de la clase `GameObjectContainer`.
-2. El contenedor, a su vez, llamará a los métodos `update()` de los objetos del tablero.

-Es **muy importante** respetar el orden en que se actualizan los objetos, para que las pruebas no os den problemas:

-1. **Primero Mario** (para que sus acciones y colisiones se procesen antes).
+For the updating to work, an `public void update()` method is also needed in the `Game` class.
+This method

+1. Calls the `update()` method of the `GameObjectContainer` class.
+2. which, calls the `update()` methods of each of the updatable game objects.

+In order for the output (display) of our program to be the same as that assumed in the tests, it is **very important** that you respect the order in which the game objects are to be updated.

+1. **First Mario**.
-2. **Después los Goombas**.
+2. **Second Goombas**.

-De este modo se garantiza un comportamiento coherente en cada ciclo de juego.

 This concludes the third step.